Goodluckboey/HireMePlz/Ignatius.md

-I own 33.333% of this project
+I own 33.333% of this project.
+Pls hire me.